Ratnesh4193/hackathon/README.md

  > .\assistant\Scripts\activate
 - Now clone the github repository by command :
  > git clone https://github.com/Ratnesh4193/virtual-assistant.git
-- Move inside project by command :cd virtual-assistant
+- Move inside project by command :
+ > cd virtual-assistant
+- Download PyAudio library whl according to your python version from https://pypi.org/project/PyAudio/#files and install it in the virtual by command :
+ > pip install name_of_the_file
+- Before installing the libraries mentioned in requirements.txt use this command :
+ > pip install Pillow , psycopg2
-- Now install all required libraries by command :
+- Now install all other required libraries by command :
  > pip install -r requirements.txt
 - If installation of any library fails then install it individually :
  > pip install <name of library>